 - The section attacked catches fire on a Critical Hit location of 8-9 for Buildings and a 9 for Fortifications.

-- Any unit that begins an Activation in a Burning Section must make a d10 Resolve Test.
+- Any unit that begins an Activation in a burning Section must make a d10 Resolve Test.
 A failed test causes the unit to gain a point of Fatigue.

 - Units on a burning deck may not make ANY Ranged Attacks – Small Arms or Artillery.